Leandro Delgado

-Leandro Javier Delgado Plenkovich (born July 15, 1982) was a Chilean footballer of Croatian descent.
+Leandro Javier Delgado Plenkovich (born 15 July 1982) is a Chilean former footballer of Croatian descent.

 Career

 Leandro Delgado started his career in Puerto Montt, at those times in the Primera División Chilena, alternating his playing position between defence and the midfield.
 In 2007 season, Delgado was transferred on loan to Cobreloa, and played Apertura and Clausura tournaments.
 In 2008, Delgado signed with Everton where he played for two seasons and won the 2008 Torneo Apertura.
 In 2010, Unión Española have signed the defender from Corporación Deportiva Everton de Viña del Mar to reinforce its squad for the current season.

-On January 5, 2012, it was reported that Delgado came to an agreement with Chilean giants Colo-Colo with the "albos" buying the 100% of his pass to Unión Española, and with a contract for three years.
+On 5 January 2012 it was reported that Delgado came to an agreement with Chilean giants Colo-Colo with the "albos" buying the 100% of his pass to Unión Española, and with a contract for three years.

 International career

-Delgado made his debut for Chile national football team in a friendly match against Paraguay on December 21, 2011 at the orders of team manager Claudio Borghi.
+Delgado made his debut for Chile national football team in a friendly match against Paraguay on 21 December 2011 at the orders of team manager Claudio Borghi.